icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 !!! note
     Skip this step in case of [iCub Console Server](icub-server-laptop.md) or [iCub Dedicated Server](icub-server-from-scratch.md)

-You should configure this machine as a NTP client configure the ntp service to point to `icub-srv` as a NTP server.
-You can use several different packages to install an NTP client, but we recommend to use `ntpdate` and to remove the package `ntp`, as follows
+You should configure this machine as an NTP client and then configure the NTP service to point to `icub-srv` as an NTP server.

+You can use several different packages to install an NTP client, but we recommend using `ntpdate` and removing the package `ntp`, as in the following.

 1. Remove `ntp` package if installed